Fasermaler/HASS-Reflections-N-gram-Generator/README.md

 Written by: Fasermaler

-Partly Referenced from Elucidation's N-gram Generation [Tutorial](https://github.com/Elucidation/Ngram-Tutorial).
+N-gram generation was partly Referenced from Elucidation's N-gram Generation [Tutorial](https://github.com/Elucidation/Ngram-Tutorial).

 ## Introduction

-This small utility takes in a reflection prompts and the submissions from students and generates N-grams:
+This small utility takes in crawls a specific facebook group for instructor's reflection and the submissions from students.
+It then generates N-grams from the retrieved text data.

 - N-grams of prompts
 - N-grams of submissions